devonfw-forge/devon4flutter-non-bloc-arch/130-The-Widget-Tree.md

 | ⚠   | State in Flutter is any data that can change over time |
 | --- | :----------------------------------------------------- |

 A Stateful Widget always consist of two parts: An immutable Widget and a mutable state.
 The immutable Widgets responsibility is to hold onto that state, the state itself has the mutable data and builds the actual Widget.
 Let's have a look at an example.
 This is a simplified version of the WisdomFeed from Figure 1.
 The _WisdomBloc_ is responsible for generating and cashing wisdoms that are then displayed in the Feed.
-More on that in the chapter [Architekting a Flutter App](https://github.com/Fasust/flutter-guide/wiki/200-Architecting-a-Flutter-App).
+More on that in the chapter [Architecting a Flutter App](https://github.com/Fasust/flutter-guide/wiki/200-Architecting-a-Flutter-App).

 ```dart
 //Immutable Widget